raae/queen.raae.codes/content/emails-queen/2022/02/09-options-schema/index.md

 tags: gatsby plugin, gatsby-plugin-let-it-snow
 ---

-When you make a Gasby Plugin make sure to include a schema for your options.
+When you make a Gatsby Plugin make sure to include a schema for your options.
 By doing so, Gatsby will verify that the plugin is configured correctly and stop everything if it is not!

 ![Options Error](./option-error.jpg)